mage-ai/mage-ai/docs/actions/transformer_actions/README.md

 ```

 Let's break this code down:
-- the `build_transformer_action` function creates a transformer action **payload** that describes the action to complete.
-The dictionary object created by this function is stored in the variable `action`.
+- `build_transformer_action()` creates a transformer action **payload**, which is a dictionary that describes settings for the action to complete.
 The arguments passed in are
-  - `df` - the data frame to transform, used to infer type data
+  - `df` - the data frame to transform, used to infer column types
   - `action_type` - specifies the action to perform.
 In this case, we are performing an `IMPUTE` action.
   - `arguments` - specifies the columns to perform the action on.
 Currently, the action is configured to impute all columns of the data frame.
-Since we only want to transform "Cabin", "Age", and "Embarked", we will update this entry to only contain these column names
+Since we only want to transform "Cabin", "Age", and "Embarked", we will update this entry to only contain these column names.
   - `axis` - specifies which axis to perform the action on.
-Imputing values is done per column, so this is a column transformation.
+Imputing values is done on a per column basis, so this is a column transformation.
-  - `option` - these are extra options to specify for this action.
-For an impute transformation, the main option to specify is `'strategy'`, which specifies what imputation strategy to use.
-See [Impute Transformation](#) for details on the valid imputation strategies; for now we will use `MODE`, which specifies to fill empty values with the most frequent value per column.
+  - `option` - these are extra settings to specify for this action.
+For an impute transformation, the main option to specify is `'strategy'`, dictating the imputation strategy to use.
+See [Fill in Missing Values](#fill-in-missing-values) for details on the valid imputation strategies.
+For now we will use `MODE`, which specifies to fill empty values with the most frequent value per column.

 The modified transformer block is:
 ```python